ken-power/SensorFusionND-3D-Object-Tracking/README.md

 The goal is to find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons.

 The task is complete once all detector / descriptor combinations implemented in previous chapters have been compared with regard to the TTC estimate on a frame-by-frame basis.
-To facilitate the comparison, a spreadsheet and graph should be used to represent the different TTCs.
+To facilitate the comparison, a spreadsheet and graphs are used to represent the different TTCs.

 ### Notes on Performance Evaluation